 - Video presentations

 - Morbidity/mortality conferences

 - Computer-based learning

 Part I Examination

-- Candidates shall before admission to Part l examination, have completed a year of study in the prescribed subjects.
+- Candidates shall before admission to the Part I examination, have completed a year of study in the prescribed subjects.
 At the end of Year 1 there will be University examinations, consisting of a written and an oral/practical part, which the student must pass in order to proceed further with the course.
-Candidates must attain an aggregate mark of at least 50% to pass the Part 1 examination.
+Candidates must attain an aggregate mark of at least 50% to pass the Part I examination.

-- A candidate who fails some subjects of the Part 1 examination shall be allowed to proceed to the second year but will have to sit a supplementary examination in six months’ time.
-Failing the supplementary examination will lead to discontinuation from the course.
+- A candidate who fails some subjects of the Part I examination shall be allowed to proceed to the second year but will have to sit a supplementary examination in six months’ time.
+Failing the supplementary examination will lead to the discontinuation of the course.

 Part II Examination

-- Candidates shall, before admission to the Part ll (Final) Examination, have submitted an accepted dissertation.
+- Candidates shall, before admission to the Part II (Final) Examination, have submitted an acceptable dissertation.

-- Part II examinations shall be held at the end of the second year, and shall consist of written papers, clinicals/practicals and orals.
+- Part II examinations shall be held at the end of the second year and shall consist of written papers, clinical/practicals, and orals.
 The written examination shall carry 40% of the marks and the clinical/practical/oral examination shall carry 60%.
 Candidates must pass both components.

-A candidate who fulfils the above conditions shall be awarded the degree of Master of Science (Urology) of Tumaini University Makumira, KCMU College.
+A candidate who fulfills the above conditions shall be awarded the degree of Master of Science (Urology) of Tumaini University Makumira, KCMU College.